bjorobinson/Sparta-core-project-one/README.md

 ##### Successes and Challenges

 The greatest challenge of sprint two was ensuring the sync between the song and the notes to be played was close.
-This was solved with the use of repeated calls to a single function that handled most timings, which is elaborated further on in the Code Extracts sections.
+This was solved with the use of repeated calls to a single function that handled most timings, which is elaborated on further in the Code Extracts section.

 ## Code Extracts